-Retired senior citizens cannot borrow money from their social security.
-Still, they can use the regular government-backed monthly checks to get a personal loan from a private lender.
+Retired senior citizens cannot borrow money from their Social Security.
+Still, they can use their regular government-backed monthly checks to get a personal loan from a private lender.

 Finding ways to reduce costs is always better than borrowing money during retirement at age 70, 85, or 90.